openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 ## Motivation

-Currently the machine-api marks an machine as stopped when they have been terminated/stopped by the cloud provider.
-A provider may terminate/stop and instance when there is an associated maintenance scheduled for it.
+Currently the machine-api marks a machine as stopped when it has been terminated/stopped by the cloud provider.
+A provider may terminate/stop an instance when there is an associated maintenance scheduled for it.
 This is also the case for users manually terminating/stopping machines via the console.
-The MMO is a proactive approach to executing the required (delete target machine CR)to enable the machine-api to manage machinesets.
-This operator would work in conjunction with MachineHealthCheck implimentation.
+The MMO is a proactive approach to executing the required action (for example, delete target machine CR) to enable the machine-api to manage machinesets.
+This operator would work in conjunction with MachineHealthCheck implementation.

 ## Requirements
 That the machine-api collects scheduled maintenances from cloud providers and posts them in the status of each machine's CR